stephtowch/Data_Analysis_in_R/README.md

 ## :scroll: Notes

-This repository assumes basic competence in R (installing and loading packages,etc) and is therefore not a complete beginners guide.
+This repository assumes basic competence in R (installing and loading packages, etc) and is therefore not a complete beginners guide.
 It contains only materials relating to *Data Analysis in R*.
 So the focus will be generally on the application and not on the theory.

 ## :hammer_and_wrench: Setup